BinarCode/laravel-restify/UPGRADING.md

 with mixed-case emails are unchanged.
 Login is unaffected - it still matches the email exactly (case-sensitive on pgsql/sqlite), so a user who registered before this change must still log in with the casing their row was stored with.

+### Policy cache's fallback ttl is 300 seconds, not 60

+`PolicyCache::resolve()` falls back to a 300 second ttl (matching `config/restify.php`'s own `5 * 60` default) when `restify.cache.policies.ttl` is missing from config entirely,
+instead of the previous, inconsistent 60 second fallback.
+This only affects an app that enabled `restify.cache.policies.enabled` while publishing a `config/restify.php` that omits the `ttl` key - a normal config, where the key keeps its default, is unaffected.